-Acting Secretary for Education and Chief Executive: Peter Hughes CNZM
+Secretary for Education: Peter Hughes

-Deputy Secretary Early Years and Learning Support: Rawiri Brell
+Deputy Secretary Early Learning, Parents and Whānau: Rawiri Brell

 Rawiri, of Te Arawa (Ngāti Whakaue - Ngāti Rangitihi), trained as a teacher in Hamilton and is a graduate of the University of Waikato and Victoria University of Wellington.

 He specialised in bilingual education as a principal and senior lecturer and became Head of Māori Studies at the Hamilton Teachers College in 1990.

 He spent three years as a senior policy analyst in the Ministry of Education's education management and organisational policy section before an appointment as education manager in the Office of the Race Relations Conciliator.

 In 1992 he was awarded a Nuffield Scholarship to study teacher education policy and multiculturalism in England, Scotland and Wales.
 Rawiri returned to the Ministry in May 1994.
 In 2001 he participated in the Henley Management College's Executive Development Programme.

 The Early Learning, Parents and Whānau comprises early childhood education and policy areas relating to our priority learners - special education, Māori education, Pasifika education, and Parents, Families and Whānau.
 The group also focuses on learners from low socio-economic backgrounds, along with being the Ministry's lead on social sector engagement.

 In July 2013, Apryll was appointed to the role of Deputy Secretary Priority Education Assignments.
 This group has been established to respond to urgent projects identified by the Secretary for Education.